Tura Beach

 Tura Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tura Beach has 25.0% of residents aged 15+ with university degrees, compared to NSW's 32.2%.
-This indicates potential for educational development.
+Tura Beach's educational qualifications trail regional benchmarks; 25.0% of residents aged 15+ hold university degrees compared to NSW's 32.2%.
+This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are most common at 16.9%, followed by postgraduate qualifications (4.2%) and graduate diplomas (3.9%).
-Vocational credentials are held by 39.3% of residents aged 15+, with advanced diplomas at 11.5% and certificates at 27.8%.
+Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.5% and certificates at 27.8%.

 Frequently Asked Questions - Education